Ezeer/Dynamic-Economy-For-Games/README.md

-Vegastrike_Market
+Dynamic-Economy-For-Games ( DEFG )
 =================

-A library that simulate an economical system for Vegastrike Based in the respective work of RedAdder and Nido , from this forum thread : http://forums.vega-strike.org/viewtopic.php?f=21&t=13404
+A library that simulate an economical system for VideoGames , inspired and based on the respective work of RedAdder and Nido , from this forum thread : http://forums.vega-strike.org/viewtopic.php?f=21&t=13404

 This version is designed for Windows system , with a working VC9 solution ( release mode only ).